Moonlight Graham Fantasy Baseball League Constitution

 C. The first player chosen will be assigned a salary of $500,000.
 Each subsequent player drafted receives a contract of $3,000 less per year, to a floor of $200,000.
 Selections that are passed while the passing team is below the roster limit will still result in the stepping-down of $3,000 for the next selection.

-D. Players whose contracts have expired must either be given a 50% raise for a new two-year contract or released.
+D. Players whose contracts have expired may be renewed for a 50% raise for a new two-year contract.

 E. Every contract is guaranteed.
 A player who is cut with a year remaining on his contract must be bought out of that year.